tytydraco/yessleep/out/The_Smiling_Prisoner.md

 All the while, we would occasionally see Judith peeking at us with that same smile that now took on a more sinister undertone.

 She was put in the hole for a week and charged with assault.
-But, we all now now that wouldn't work.
+But, we all know now that wouldn't work.

 One day at lunch, me and Roxanne ate and chatted.